 The sensitivity of the economic value of the balance sheet measures the impact of interest rate changes in terms of the market value of the bank's assets and liabilities, including interest rate derivatives.
 The economic value is calculated using different shocks of increase or reduction in interest rate curves and comparing the results to the current economic value.
 This method uses shifts in the interest rate curve and by performing a complete evaluation discounting future cash flows, it allows to capture the effect of the convexity of investment prices.
 The economic value is calculated as the sum of the present value of all the flows reduced by the amount of the accrued interests since the last interest payment, that will originate in the future from assets and liabilities operations.
-Because the economic value perspective considers the potential impact of changes in interest rates on the present value of all future cash flows, it provides a more complete view of the possible long-term effects of changes in interest rates compared to the NIM which offers a more short-term view.
+Because the economic value of all future cash flows, it provides a more complete view of the possible long-term effects of changes in interest rates compared to the NIM which offers a more short-term view.